ozgeterz/pricing-card/README.md

 # Pricing Card Design
-## This app is designed using props and slots.
+## This app is designed using props and slots

 ## Here the trying link : https://pricing-card-eosin.vercel.app/